Sathi-Nayek/Amazon-clone/README.md

 # Amazon-clone
-This is a mini amazon-inspired web application project using  HTML and CSS.
+This is a amazon-inspired web application project using  HTML and CSS.